GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 ### 2. Generate the constraints and policies
 To generate policies and constraints, use the following command which will generated both constraints and policies.
-By default, generation of constraints and policies is done to be executed with gcloud command.
-Integration with Terraform is shared below
+By default, generation of constraints and policies requires to be executed with gcloud command.
+Integration with Terraform is also possible and shared below.

 #### Gcloud format
 ```
 make build
 ```
 The different configurations files are generated in the `samples/gcloud` folder.

-However, for more precise controls on what to be generated, you can use of the following commands defined in the Makefile.

 #### Terraform with Cloud Foundation Fabric module format
 This is possible to generate constraints and policies in a format that is understandable by Cloud Foundation Fabric module.